 Carnelian Stone | Meaning and Properties

-Carnelian is a variety of the mineral quartz or to be more precise, a reddish to orange brown coloured chalcedony that's often banded.
-Stones are usually translucent and have the same chemical make up as the mineral agate which is also a chalcedony and in fact agate is often treated either by heat or by soaking it in various solutions in order to enhance or change its colour completely.
-Iron oxides turn red or orange when the stone is heated which mimics the colour of carnelian.
+The stone carnelian is a variety of the mineral quartz or to be more precise, a reddish to orange brown coloured chalcedony that's often banded.
+Material is usually translucent and has the same chemical make up as the mineral agate which is also a chalcedony.
+In fact agate is often heat treated or soaked in various solutions to enhance or change its colour completely to produce what looks like natural carnelian.
+Impurities of iron oxide in the mineral turn red or orange when the stone is heated which mimics the colour of carnelian.

-Stones that exhibit darker shades of colour from deep reddish brown to almost black are known as sard but the names are often used interchangeably and apart from the slight difference in colour and carnelian being softer, there are few other significant differences.
+When carnelian stones exhibit darker shades of colour from deep reddish brown to almost black they're known as sard.
+The two names are often used interchangeably and apart from the slight difference in colour and carnelian being softer, there are few other significant differences.
 The name sardonyx is used to describe carnelian with bands of sard and white chalcedony.
 Sardonyx and carnelian are the traditional birthstones for the month of August whilst peridot is the modern birthstone.

-The name carnelian comes from the Latin word 'carnis' meaning flesh because of its colour which is caused by the mineral hematite.
-Although the finest grade of material generally comes from India it can also be found in Brazil, Australia, Russia, Madagascar, South Africa, Uruguay and the U.S.A.
+The name carnelian comes from the Latin word 'carnis' meaning flesh because of the colour of the stone which is caused by the mineral hematite.
+Although the finest grade generally comes from India, it can also be found in Brazil, Australia, Russia, Madagascar, South Africa, Uruguay and the U.S.A.

 Carnelian is a relatively hard stone which makes it particularly suitable as a lapidary material.
 On Mohs scale of mineral hardness it grades 6.5 to 7.

-Carnelian was once believed to calm jealousy, envy and rage and was also said to give those wearing it courage in battle.
-Today in crystal healing it's said to help with analytical ability and precision, dramatic and theatrical pursuits, courage, concentration, poor memory, emotional negativity, nosebleeds and infertility.
+Carnelian crystals were once believed to calm jealousy, envy and rage and were also said to instill courage during battle to those who wore it.
+Today when used as a healing crystal carnelian is said to help with analytical ability and precision, dramatic and theatrical pursuits, courage, concentration, poor memory, emotional negativity, nosebleeds and infertility.
 Its energy has the ability to remove negativity from other crystals and can help increase physical energy, personal power, creativity and compassion.

-The carnelian in the photo at the top of our page is courtesy of Steve (Singingstone48) Flickr.
-Click to see original.
+The carnelian stone in the photo at the top of our article is courtesy of Steve (Singingstone48) (Flickr).
+Click to see the original full size image